 Waiotapu Thermal Wonderland is an active geothermal park.
 Protected as a Scenic Reserve since 1931 and owned by the Maori.
 Wai-o-tapu is Maori and means “sacred waters”.
-It is famous for the hot springs, the colorful Champagne Pool, the Lady Knox Geyser which erupts up to 20 meters high and the Inferno Crater Lake.
+Waiotapu is famous for the hot springs, the colorful Champagne Pool, the Lady Knox Geyser which erupts up to 20 meters high and the Inferno Crater Lake.
 The huge variety of colors originates from the specific mineral elements like the color yellow from sulfur.
 Waiotapu is the main attraction south of Rotorua.
-As soon as you enter Rotorua, you already smell that this is an active geothermal area.
+When you enter Rotorua, you can already smell that this is an active geothermal area.

 Good to Know

 - Schedule a couple of hours for the three existing loop walks to experience all stunning attractions.